 Assuming my most friends through this blog are java professionals, most of us live two lives every day.
 One is personal when we are at home and the second when we are at work with different rules and environments, which we got outside employment.
 I will share my learnings on both fronts.
 I will start with my personal life because it requires more attention and is most often neglected.

 1. Our habits shape our lives.
 Choose them carefully.

 This lesson has been the best learning for me.
 We usually do not think about things, we repeatedly do in our daily life.
-And most of us do not realize that most of the things which we do everyday become our habit.
+And most of us do not realize that most of the things which we do every day become our habits.
 These everyday activities are sometimes good and sometimes bad.
 All of them become habits one day, whether you know it or not.
 While good habits will shape your future in positive ways, bad habits will bring you harm from multiple dimensions.
 Choose your habits carefully and support good habits.
 Fight bad habits if you already got them.

 The best way to determine if a habit is good or bad is straightforward, an honest analysis by you only.
-Take a pen and paper, list down things you do everyday.
+Take a pen and paper, and list down things you do everyday.
 Analyze them and their long time effects.
 Choose what’s good for you and what is not.
 Make a bold decision and take control of these things.

 At the start, you will find that it is challenging to change a habit.
-Here, I got an advice for you.
+Here, I got some advice for you.
 If I remember it correctly, it is from “You can win” by Shiv Khera.
 I do not remember the exact words, but I remember the intent.

 “If you want to control your everyday bad habits, just delay them as much as you can.
 Soon they will not be there.”You Can Win by Shiv Khera